SzymonIwaniuk/imperative_programming/README.md

-# PI - Imperative Programming in Science and Technology
+# PI - Imperative Programming

 ## Repository for PI Course (Code for labs)